 In today's article, we expose the differences between kitchens with induction hobs and kitchens with ceramic hobs.

-In Cocinas Plus we are specialists in custom kitchens.
+In Cocinas Plus We are custom kitchens specialists.
 Contact us for more information.

 What is an induction cooker?

-Induction cooktop is a type of electric cooking surface that uses electromagnetic fields to generate heat directly into the cooking vessels instead of heating the surface of the hob.
+The Induction plate It is a kitchen, it is a type of electric cooking surface that uses Electromagnetic fields To generate heat directly in the kitchen containers instead of heating the surface of the plate.

 Operation of a kitchen with an induction hob

-• Generation of the electromagnetic field: Below the surface of the plate, generally made of tempered glass or ceramic, there are copper coils.
-When the plate is turned on, an alternating electrical current passes through the coils, generating a changing magnetic field.
+- Electromagnetic field generation: Under the surface of the plate, generally manufactured of tempered or ceramic glass, copper coils are found.
+When the plate turns on, an alternating electric current passes through the coils, generating a variable magnetic field.

-• Induction in the container: By placing a ferromagnetic container (made of iron or suitable stainless steel) on the plate, the magnetic field induces electrical currents called eddy currents in the base of the container.
-These currents circulate through the metal of the container, causing electrical resistance that generates heat.
+- Induction in the container: When placing a ferromagnetic container (made of iron or stainless steel suitable) on the plate, the magnetic field induces electric currents called Foucault currents at the base of the container.
+These currents circulate through the metal of the container, which causes electrical resistance that generates heat.

-• Direct heating of the container: Heat is generated directly at the base of the container, without the need to heat the surface of the plate.
-This allows energy to be concentrated where it is needed, improving efficiency and reducing heat losses.
-The surface of the plate barely heats up, except for the residual heat transmitted by the container after heating.
+- Direct warming of the container: The heat is generated directly at the base of the container, without heating the surface of the plate.
+This allows energy to be concentrated where it is necessary, improving the efficiency and reducing heat losses.
+The surface of the plate is barely heated, except for the residual heat transmitted by the container after heating.

-• Temperature and power control: The technology allows precise and fast temperature control, since by adjusting the electric current in the coils, the intensity of the magnetic field is modified and, therefore, the amount of heat generated.
+- Temperature and power control: Technology allows precise and fast temperature control, since by adjusting the electric current in the coils, the intensity of the magnetic field is modified and, therefore, the amount of heat generated.

 Advantages of induction hobs

-• Safety: The surface does not get too hot, reducing the risk of burns.
+- Security: The surface does not heat up too much, reducing the risk of burns.

-• Precise temperature control: Allow quick and exact temperature adjustments.
+- Precise temperature control: They allow rapid and exact temperature adjustments.

-• Easy to clean: The flat, cool surface prevents food from sticking and makes cleaning easier.
+- Easy to clean: The flat and cold surface prevents food from adhere and facilitates cleaning.

-• Speed: They can boil water or cook food faster than other systems such as gas or ceramic hobs.
+- Speed: They can boil water or cook food faster than other systems such as gas or hob.

 What is a kitchen with a ceramic hob?

-A ceramic glass is a type of electric cooking surface that uses electrical resistances located under a ceramic glass surface to generate heat.
-This heat is transmitted from the plate to the containers and, therefore, to the food.
+A kitchen with Watercard plaque It is a type of electric cooking surface that uses Electrical resistance located under a ceramic glass surface to generate heat.
+This heat is transmitted from the plate to the containers and, therefore, to food.

 How a ceramic hob works

-• Electrical resistances: Under the ceramic glass surface, there are electrical resistances or radiating elements.
-When the board is turned on, the resistors generate heat as the electric current passes through.
+- Electrical resistances: Under the ceramic glass surface, electrical resistance or radiant elements are found.
+When the plate is turned on, resistances generate heat to the passage of electric current.

-• Heat transmission: The heat generated by the resistances is transmitted upwards, heating the ceramic glass surface.
-From the hot surface, heat is transferred to the containers and subsequently to the food.
+- Heat transmission: The heat generated by the resistances is transmitted up, heating the ceramic glass surface.
+From the hot surface, the heat is transferred to the containers and, subsequently, to the food.

-• Ceramic glass surface: Ceramic glass is a material resistant to heat and sudden changes in temperature.
+- Ceramic glass surface: Ceramic glass is a heat resistant material and sudden changes in temperature.
 In addition, its surface is flat and easy to clean.

-• Temperature control: Power and temperature are regulated through electronic controls, allowing you to cook with different heat levels.
+- Temperature control: The power and temperature are regulated by electronic controls, which allows cooking with different heat levels.
 However, the response to temperature changes is slower compared to induction.

 Advantages of glass ceramic

-• Easy to clean: Its flat surface allows you to clean spills with ease.
+- Easy to clean: Its flat surface allows to clean spills easily.

 What are the differences between a stove and induction and ceramic hobs?

-Both hobs, induction and glass-ceramic , have in common a ceramic glass surface that provides an elegant appearance and makes cleaning easier.
-However, their operation , efficiency and characteristics present clear differences:
+Both plates, induction and HobbinThey have in common a ceramic glass surface that provides an elegant appearance and facilitates cleaning.
+However, its operation, efficiency and characteristics present clear differences:

-• How it works: Induction hobs use electromagnetic fields generated by copper coils located below the surface.
-These electromagnetic fields induce electrical currents in the base of the container, generating heat directly in the container, not on the plate.
-However, glass-ceramic plates work with electrical resistances or radiating elements beneath the ceramic glass surface.
-These resistances heat the surface of the plate, which in turn transmits the heat to the container placed on top.
+- Operation: Induction plates use electromagnetic fields generated by copper coils located below the surface.
+These electromagnetic fields induce electric currents at the base of the container, generating heat directly in the container, not on the plate.
+However, hob plates work with electrical resistances or radiant elements under the ceramic glass surface.
+These resistance heat the surface of the plate, which in turn transmits heat to the container placed on top.

-• Speed and energy efficiency: The induction hob is faster when it comes to heating the containers, since the heat is generated directly at the base of the hob and has greater energy efficiency (approximately 85-90%) because there are hardly any losses. of heat to the environment.
-The glass-ceramic plate is slower because it needs to first heat the ceramic glass surface, and then transfer the heat to the container.
+- Speed and energy efficiency: The induction plate is faster when heating the containers, since the heat is generated directly at the base of the same and has greater energy efficiency (approximately 85-90%) because there are hardly any heat losses to the environment.
+The hobbin plate is slower because it needs to first heat the ceramic glass surface, to subsequently transfer the heat to the container.
 Its energy efficiency is lower (around 60-70%) due to heat losses to the environment and the time it takes to heat and cool.

-• Temperature control: Induction hobs offer much more precise temperature control, as they allow you to adjust the power practically instantaneously.
-However, on glass-ceramic plates the temperature control is slower, both when rising and falling, due to thermal inertia.
+- Temperature control: Induction plates offer much more precise temperature control, since they allow the power to be virtually instantaneous.
+However, in the Watercomm with the temperature control is slower, both when climbing and down, due to thermal inertia.